 Is your dog friendly?
 Is your dog well mannered?
 Is your dog easy going?
-We have developed a seven phase training program for individuals interested in training with their own dog to become a PawPrint Partner Team.
-The process is lengthy and can take a year, sometimes longer depending upon the time the volunteer is able to invest in working with their dog.
-The requirements for becoming involved are listed below.
-Click the link at the bottom to request more information on volunteering with PawPrint Ministries.
+PawPrint Ministries has developed a seven phase training program for individuals interested in training with their own dog to become a comfort dog to serve in the community.
+The process is lengthy and can take a year or longer depending upon the time the volunteer is able to invest in working with their dog.

 1. Compassionate Servant Heart

 People will naturally be drawn to you and your dog.
 It is important to show compassion to the people you come into contact with.
 Having a servant heart is the first step in becoming part of our PawPrint family.

 2. Training Requirements